TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_075bde9b-9581-5c88-c782-2fe3fe68173f.md

       "searchTags": "Accounts;Onboarding;Moving;Transition",
     },
      {
+      "id": "7edb156d-e775-c0f0-2943-1eac0738046a",
+      "longDescription": "",
+      "shortDescription": "Information on how to enroll as an Indirect reseller in CSP channel", "searchTags": "Enroll;Onboard;MPA",
+    },
+     {
+      "id": "2da4e1c7-3b4b-5672-6227-56bc75a936b4",
+      "longDescription": "",
+      "shortDescription": "Questions on the Microsoft Partner agreement including how to accept the MPA, access to indirect reseller agreement for Providers, and information on variations or updates to the agreement", "searchTags": "MPAl;Accept;Sign;Direct;CSP",
+    },
+     {
       "id": "	7edb156d-e775-c0f0-2943-1eac0738046a",
       "longDescription": "",
       "shortDescription": "	Information or assistance with enrolling as a CSP Indirect reseller"